xxl4/me/source/resume/index.md

 # Resume About Steve Liu

 ## Steve Liu Summary
 Currently, I am a Full Stack Developer at [HaoMai].
 I have a passion for software engineering and have been working in the industry for over 10 years.
-I have experience in a variety of languages and technologies, including Python, Java, and C++.
+I have experience in a variety of languages and technologies, including Php, Javascript, Python, Java and GoLang.
 I am always looking for new challenges and opportunities to learn and grow as an engineer.

 ## Steve Liu

-- **Email**:
+- **Email**: nice.lizhi#gmail.com

-- **Phone**:
+- **Phone**: 86-18217614046

 - **Location**: Shanghai, China

-- **Languages**: English, Chinese
+- **Languages**: Chinese, English, Hakka

-- **Skills**: Python, Java, C++, JavaScript, HTML, CSS, SQL, Git, Docker, Kubernetes, AWS, GCP, Azure, Linux, Windows, DevOps, Agile, Scrum, Kanban
+- **Skills**: PHP, GoLang, Python, Java, JavaScript, HTML, CSS, SQL, Git, Docker, Kubernetes, AWS, GCP, Azure, Linux, Windows, DevOps, Agile, Scrum, Kanban, CI/CD, Security, Networking,MySQL, Redis, Vue

 ## Experience